Director: Robert Zemeckis

 During the film there are three instances when the viewer notices something before Chuck.
 The first is the ship's light in the distance during the first week he is marooned on the island.
 The viewer is aware of the barge that will eventually rescue Chuck before he is.
 And, before that moment, the viewer sees Wilson drop from his secured perch and into the ocean while Chuck is asleep on the raft, his back turned to the volleyball.
 When he awakes a few minutes later, he is scanning the water frantically and when he turns around, he sees the volleyball has floated several feet away.
 He starts swimming to retrieve his one and only companion, but as he gets further away from the raft (and Wilson is being carried even more further away from him by the waves), he knows he has to let Wilson go.
 Not gonna lie: this scene made me cry.
 I felt so bad for Chuck when he gets back on the raft and just starts crying and saying, "I'm sorry, Wilson!"
 I found this scene to be much more emotional than the eventual reunion he will have with Kelly.
 Like I mentioned earlier, I had forgotten the fate of Wilson, but I think this is the only way to continue the movie.
 You need this scene.
 Wilson is representing a part of his life he has to let go.
 It just wouldn't work if he still had Wilson when he's rescued and took him home with him.
 That might be a tad weird.

 I don't know how long after that Chuck continues to float before he is rescued, but luckily he is because his raft is starting to fall apart and he is looking like he is knocking on death's doors.
 It takes four weeks for him to get back to his home in Tennessee.
 There he discovers Kelly has married another man (Chris Noth) and has a young daughter.
 Now, if you think about it, four years really isn't that long (unless you're stranded on an island!) so she seemed to move on pretty quickly despite telling Chuck he was her one true love and she always knew he was alive.
 Think about it: she had to meet the guy, then date him, then get engaged to him, then get married, then have a child and I'm pretty sure the kid is at least two...so yeah, she moved on pretty fast!
 Maybe if she was only engaged to the guy, then maybe that would have made more sense.
 I guess they just wanted to let the audience know for certain that they are never, ever getting back together since Kelly has a family now.
-All the time, Chuck has hanged onto the pocketwatch Kelly gave him and is able to return it to her since he thinks it should stay in her family.
+All this time, Chuck still has the pocketwatch Kelly gave him and is able to return it to her since he thinks it should stay in her family.

 Chuck's friends have a welcome back party for him and they serve crab legs!
 Seriously, the guy has been stranded on an island for four years with nothing to eat but fish and crustaceans and they think crab legs is the way to go?
-The movie ends with Chucks at a crossroads (and what a great metaphor because he is now at a crossroads in his own life) and a woman stops and tells him where each road leads and is up to him to decide where he's going to go.
+The movie ends with Chucks at a crossroads (and what a great metaphor because he is now at a crossroads in his own life) and a woman stops and tells him where each road leads and it is up to him to decide where he's going to go.

 This movie came out the same year Survivor premiered and I was reminded of that show while watching it.
 Can you imagine if Chuck Noland was on that show?
 I can just see him now in a confession: "These other people have no idea how to survive.
 They've never set foot on a tropical island.
 I was stranded on an island for FOUR YEARS.
 I can make fire without flint.
 I can catch fish without winning fishing gear."
 I can also see him getting irritated with the contestants whining about how hungry they are.
 "We've only been out here for three weeks and everyone is complaining about how "starving" they are!
 Ha!
 Try doing this for FOUR YEARS!
 And we just had a huge feast two days ago!"
 Oh, and if he gets hurt and the medical team try to take him out of the game, he would tell them, "When I was stranded on an island, I didn't have any doctors to fix me.
 I couldn't get medical treatment because of some sand in my eye or because I was dehydrated.
 I got a huge gash on my hand, a huge gash on my leg, I had to knock out a painful tooth with a rock myself.
 If I get an injury in this game, no way any doctor is going to tell me I have to leave the game."
 I can see Jeff Probst asking him about his experience on the island in comparison to playing the game at every single Tribal Council.
 As far as he would get in the game, I think he would make it past the merge because people would want him around because he has experience with the island life, but after that people would get rid of him because his "story" is way too good.
 If he made the final two (or three depending on which season he would play on!), he would win because people would want to award somebody who literally did survive on an island!
 Oh, and his luxury item?
 A volleyball, of course!

-1. Just love this movie.
+Just love this movie.
 Have watched it around 4 to 5 times.
 Tom Hanks is just love.
 You have written an excellent review of the movie, I could actually remember every scene while reading.
 Will be watching again tonight.
 Thanks.

 ReplyDelete